 In a phase II trial, López, et al. (2008) assessed the results of a R-GemOx regimen in patients with refractory or relapsing diffuse large-cell lymphoma (DLCL).
 A total of 32 patients received R-GemOx regimen in 2-week intervals if feasible or every 3 weeks for a planned six to eight courses.
 The median age of the population was 69 years.
 Forty-one percent of the patients were primary refractory and 59% after relapsing.
 At R-GemOx , 75% of patients had a stage III-IV and an a-IPI greater than 1 was observed in 69%.
 The response rate was 43% with 34% complete response.
 Neutropenia and thrombopenia grade III-IV were observed in 43% of the patients and neurotoxicity grade III-IV in 7% of cases.
 Median follow-up for alive patients was 13 months and the median survival was 9.1 months.
 At 12 months, the overall survival and progression-free survival were 41% and 29%, respectively.
 The investigators concluded that R-GemOx is a new salvage regimen for DLCL with high activity and relatively safe toxicity profile, which can be offered to elderly patients not candidates of ASCT consolidation.
 The high efficacy of the regimen in this unfavorable population and also in immunocompromised situations warrant further investigation of this regimen in all salvage situations of this type of lymphomas.

-Guidelines from NCCN (2012) state that oxaliplatin with gemcitabine (GemOx) is an acceptable alternative chemotherapeutic regimen for relapsed or refractory non-Hodgkin's lymphoma (diffuse large B-cell lymphoma, follicular lymphoma, nodal marginal zone lymphoma, MALT lymphoma, mantle cell lymphoma, splenic marginal zone lymphoma, peripheral T cell lymphoma, mycosis fungoides/Sezary syndrome, primary cutaneous B cell lymphoma, AIDS-related B-cell lymphoma) as a second-line agent.
+Guidelines from NCCN (2015) state that oxaliplatin with is an acceptable alternative chemotherapeutic regimen for relapsed or refractory non-Hodgkin's lymphoma (diffuse large B-cell lymphoma, follicular lymphoma, nodal marginal zone lymphoma, MALT lymphoma, mantle cell lymphoma, splenic marginal zone lymphoma, peripheral T cell lymphoma, primary cutaneous CD30+ T-cell lymphoproliferative disorders, mycosis fungoides/Sezary syndrome, primary cutaneous B cell lymphoma, AIDS-related B-cell lymphoma) as a second-line agent.

 NCCN guidelines (2010) also indicate oxaliplatin for relapsed or refractory small lymphocytic lymphoma/chronic lymphocytic leukemia, as a component of OFAR (oxaliplatin, fludarabine, cytarabine, and rituximab) regimen: 1) in patients less than 70 years of age or older patients without significant comorbidities with CLL without del (17p) with a short response (less than 2 years) to first-line therapy; and 2) in patients with CLL with del (17p).